 |Reaction with 6 M HCl||none|

 |Atomic radius||38 pm|

 |Ionic radius (2- ion)||–|

 Neon was discovered in 1898 by William Ramsay and Morris Travers at University College London.

 This was not the first time Ramsay had discovered a new element.

 In 1894, he and Lord Rayleigh had discovered argon.
 Then, in 1895, Ramsay obtained the world’s first sample of helium.
 (Cleve and Langlet independently also obtained helium.)

-Ramsay and Travers were aware an element must sit between helium and argon in the periodic table.
-But how could they find it?
+Ramsay was aware an element must sit between helium and argon in the periodic table.
+But how could he find it?

 Having found helium in a radioactive mineral, Ramsay thought it was possible he could find the new element in another such mineral.
 He and Travers spent some time working with a number of minerals, trying unsuccessfully to drive out some of the as yet undiscovered gas.
 (1)